SOVEREIGN-NET/lib-proofs/docs/getting_started.md

         67890, // nullifier
     )?;

-    // In a real blockchain integration, you would:
+    // In a blockchain integration, you would:
     // 1.
 Serialize the proof
     // 2.
 Submit to the blockchain
     // 3.
 Blockchain verifies the proof on-chain